 Let me start with an analogy: A paragraph is very much like a recipe — you have certain ingredients that need to be included and a specific method that must be used.
 Revisiting the paragraph’s structure may remind you of its components and prompt you to include all of them in your writing.

+The core elements of a paragraph start with the topic sentence (your main point).
 This is the crux of your paragraph.
 It is what you would like to talk about when you are writing.

 Think of it as a road sign for your reader.
 The topic sentence has one or two words that describe the heart of your paragraph.
 It expresses the conclusion you are going to reach.
 It’s a bit like a signpost for your reader.